stevenlusonggao/Quandl-Python-API-Wrapper/README.md

 - The parse() function will take in the following parameters:
   - data_type: either "datatables" for table data or "datasets" for time series data
   - data_name and data_code is explained in the full API documentation.
 These are used to identify the data to be retrieved, and can be found in their repective web pages on Quandl.com
-  - outout_format: the out put can be in json, xml, or csv
+  - outout_format: the output can be in json, xml, or csv
   - options: additional data slicing tools to refine your data parse.
 Refer to the API documentation for the full list of commands

 ## Examples: